 Sometimes a direct payment can be used to employ a close family member to provide support, with the agreement of the person requiring care (or their guardian) and the local council.
-This flexibility has been expanded during the pandemic (see page 8).
+There has been more flexibility in how direct payments can be used since the pandemic (see page 8).
 You can get help from a local organisation to help decide what would work best for you at: www.sdsscotland.org.uk/